Syntrojex/integrated-circuits-pins-guide/README.md

 |------|----------|
 | [A Guide to Integrated Circuits (ICs).pdf](./A_guide_to_Integrated_Circuits__IC_s_.pdf) | Complete IC pinout diagrams |

-> 💡 GitHub can't preview PDFs — click **Download** to open locally.
+> 💡 GitHub can't preview PDFs — click **Download** and open locally.

 ---

 ## 🧠 What is an IC?

-An **Integrated Circuit (IC)** is a chip containing electronic components performing logical operations on binary inputs (0 and 1).
+An **Integrated Circuit (IC)** is a chip containing electronic components performing different logical operations on binary inputs (0 and 1).

 ---